apify/crawlee/README.md

 For example, the input JSON file for the actor is expected to be in the default key-value store in `./apify_storage/key_value_stores/default/INPUT.json`.

-Now you can easily deploy your code to the Apify cloud by running:
+Now you can easily deploy your code to the Apify Cloud by running:

 ```bash
 apify login
 apify push
 ```

-Your script will be uploaded to the Apify cloud and built there so that it can be run in the cloud.
+Your script will be uploaded to the Apify Cloud and built there so that it can be run.
 For more information, view the [Apify CLI](https://www.apify.com/docs/cli) and [Apify Actor](https://www.apify.com/docs/actor) documentation.

-### Usage on the Apify cloud platform
+### Usage on the Apify Cloud

-You can also develop your web scraping project in an online code editor directly on the Apify cloud.
+You can also develop your web scraping project in an online code editor directly on the Apify Cloud.
 You'll need to have an Apify Account.
 Go to [Actors](https://my.apify.com/actors)
 page in the app, click <i>Create new</i> and then go to the
 <i>Source</i> tab and start writing your code or paste one of the code examples below.